About

 Author's Work.

-As a Search Marketing Specialist at RivalMind, Dan focuses on building performance-driven strategies that make sense to both humans and algorithms.
+As a Senior Search Marketing Strategist at RivalMind, Dan focuses on building performance-driven strategies that make sense to both humans and algorithms.
 His day-to-day involves managing and optimizing PPC campaigns, conducting in-depth keyword and competitor research, and helping clients turn ad spend into actual growth.
 Dan has a particular knack for identifying inefficiencies in Google Ads accounts and reworking them into lean, high-performing systems.

 He often works closely with designers and developers to improve landing page UX, knowing that better experiences lead to better results.
 From refining ad copy and restructuring campaigns to exploring new conversion paths, Dan approaches every project with clarity, intention, and just the right amount of skepticism.
 His contributions show up in the numbers and in the thoughtful questions that help uncover smarter answers.

-Author Process.
+Author's Process.

 Dan approaches every project like a puzzle worth solving.
 His process begins by listening closely to client goals, learning about their business, and identifying what matters most to them.
 From there, he dives into research, pulling insights from keyword data, past performance, and competitor analysis to shape PPC campaigns and SEO strategies that are both efficient and meaningful.
 He thrives on building clean, logical sitemaps and wireframes that support long-term scalability while making immediate sense to users.